dmachard/go-dnscollector/README.md

 The full config file for this use-case can be found [here](example-config/use-case-1.yml)

+### Use case 2: collect dnstap stream and generate metrics for prometheus

+With this example the collector waits incoming dnstap messages sent by dns server and then you can requested the api to get some dns metrics for prometheus.

+The full config file for this use-case can be found [here](example-config/use-case-2.yml)

 ## Benchmark

 Tested on the following machine: 8 vCPUs, 32 GB memory